bonniel1507/apcsa-freedom-project/README.md

 The “Freedom Project” for APCSA is all about creating anything we desire.
 The purpose of this blog is to track my progress throughout this year.

 ## Content
 For my project, I am making mini games.
 This blog will walk through my process of independently studying GDevelop in order to make the games.
+GDevelop is a game making platform.
+Usually you only create 1 game for each project,but we decided to put all ours together in one project.
+For me there's lots of restarting because some tutorials were very out of dated and had to find new ones to watch.

 ## Links